Balistreri

 The Balistreri family is very involved with the winery.
 John’s son, an artist, and professor at Bowling Green University in Ohio, created several sculptures on the winery property.

-Areas are available for special events.
-While we were visiting, tents were put up for the 6th Annual Harvest Party.
-Julie was busy preparing for this event which may draw 1000 people.
-This year’s festival will include grape stomping for children, a feast of appetizers, pizza, roast pig and desserts along with music.
-The winery will roast seven 200-pound pigs beginning the day before.
+There are events at the winery.
+One of the largest is the Annual Harvest Party.
+This event can draw 1,000 people.
+The festival includes grape stomping for children, a feast of appetizers, pizza, roast pig and desserts along with music.
+The winery will roast 200-pound pigs beginning the day before.
 If you can’t make it in time for this year’s Harvest Party, check out the event for next year.
 The grapes stomped by children are used to make the wine labeled “Little Feet.”
 The Little Feet wines are especially popular with the parents of the children who have participated in the stomping.
 Parents also purchase a bottle of the wine to give to their children when they are twenty-one.

-We began our tasting with white and ended with dessert wines.
+We began our tasting with white and ended with a dessert wine.
 The wines have an identical image on their labels.
 The image is a watercolor painting by Francis Balistreri.

 White Wines